LUMC/sentinel/src/sphinx/devs_tutorial_schema.rst

 If the above code looks daunting, don't worry.
 You can copy-paste the code as-is and try to understand the JSON schema specifications later on.
 If you want to play around with the schema itself, there is an online validator available `here <http://jsonschemalint.com/draft4/>`_.
-You can copy-paste both JSON documents above there and try tinkering with them.
+You can copy-paste both the JSON summary and JSON schema examples above there and try tinkering with them.